Balancing the objective with subjectivity.

 Their very friendship hangs in the balance over whether [or] not doc will give [in] and want to know about the future, right?

-Of course, knowing what I assumed to be correct at the time—that the Relationship Story Throughline was always between the Main Character and Influence Character—I gently led him to a better appreciation of the film...
+Of course, knowing what I assumed to be correct at the time—that the Relationship Story Throughline was always between the Main Character and Obstacle Character—I gently led him to a better appreciation of the film...

 ...in a chat conversation that lasted almost an entire week.